The power of opposites

 Although Sun and Moon Salutation sequences embrace different qualities, they complement each other perfectly.

 Sun Salutations awaken

-Sun Salutations are often done at the start of a yoga class, to awaken the body and create energy and heat.
-The modern interpretation of Surya Namaskar (which translates as ‘salute to the sun’) is a dynamic sequence of poses which on a physical level builds stamina and strength and connects fluid movement with breath.
-On a more symbolic level the sequence offers gratitude to the sun and the energy and light it provides for all of life on earth.
+Sun Salutations are often practiced at the start of a yoga class, to awaken the body and create energy and heat.
+The modern interpretation of Surya Namaskar (which translates as ‘salute to the sun’) is a dynamic sequence of poses.
+On a physical level this sequence builds stamina and strength and connects fluid movement with breath.
+Symbolically, the sequence offers gratitude to the sun for the energy and light it provides for all life on earth.

 Try a Sun Salutation sequence with breath guidance here.

 Like Sun Salutations, Moon Salutations can be included as part of a longer class or by themselves.
 They are especially nice to do in the evening to calm and soothe the body.
 The meditative, calming quality of the poses helps to form a strong connection to the breath, preparing the body and the mind for a restful night’s sleep.